13 things to do in Queensland

 4. Daintree Rainforest

-The Daintree Rainforest is another of Queensland’s UNESCO World Heritage sites and one of the oldest rainforests in the world.
+The Daintree Rainforest is another of Queensland’s UNESCO World Heritage sites and one of the oldest rainforests in the world…even older than the Amazon!
 It's home to an incredible diversity of plant and animal life, including many species found nowhere else on Earth.
-One of the best ways to experience this habitat is on a guided tour because it lets you to truly appreciate all of the flora and fauna, as well as the area's rich Indigenous history.
-Keep an eye out for cassowaries, the large flightless birds that call the rainforest home.
-Another Daintree experience allows you to swim in the crystal clear waters of Mossman Gorge, a 20-minute drive north of Port Douglas.
-To learn about the Gorge, Daintree Forest and the Indigenous culture of the region, your first stop has to be the Mossman Gorge Cultural Centre.
-From there you can explore on your own or take a guided tour - the Ngadiku Dreamtime Walk.
+One of the best ways to experience this habitat is with the Ngadiku Dreamtime Walk guided tour.
+Spot cassowaries, swim in the crystal clear waters of Mossman Gorge, and learn about Indigenous culture at the Mossman Gorge Cultural Centre.

 Daintree Discovery Centre.
 Image Credit: Tourism and Events Queensland